 If our existing stockholders or holders of our options sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in this periodic report lapse, the trading price of our common stock could decline.
 The perception in the market that these sales may occur could also cause the trading price of our common stock to decline.
-Of the 20,830,555 shares of common stock outstanding at March 31, 2016, the 6,954,962 shares of common stock sold by us in the IPO, plus up to 13,875,593 shares subject to lock-up agreements in connection with the IPO that expired on March 28, 2016, are currently freely tradable without restriction, unless held by our affiliates, in the public market.
+Of the 20,830,555 shares of common stock outstanding at November 12, 2015, only the shares of common stock sold by us in the IPO, plus any shares sold upon exercise of the underwriters' option to purchase additional shares of common stock, are currently freely tradable without restriction, unless held by our affiliates or otherwise subject to the lock-up agreements pertaining to the IPO, in the public market.